algao1/iv2/README.md

 **Note: Currently only supports the Dexcom G6 CGM.**

-- Real-time glucose plots with support for customizable thresholds, and insulin, carbs display
+- Real-time glucose plots with customizable thresholds + insulin and carbs intake display
+- Generate weekly and monthly reports on performance metrics such as time spent in range
-- Customizable hyper/hypo-gylcemia alerts via Discord
+- Customizable alerts for hyper/hypo-glycemia via Discord

+## What's Next

+- Query by short-form id (better support for mobile use)
+- More detailed weekly and monthly reports, compile to PDF for endocrinologists
+- Add documentation on bootstrapping a new iv2 instance from scratch
+- Train new prediction model using LSTM

 ## Testing

-Includes integration tests that require the use of a running `MongoDB` instance and a Discord bot token.
-These are used by `shuppet` to generate the necessary configuration files.
+Includes integration tests that require a running `MongoDB` instance and a Discord bot token.
+The following parameters are used by `shuppet` to generate the necessary configuration files.

 ```console
 go run shuppet/shuppet.go \